karip/platform-info/README.md

 ## Manual testing

-The library includes few tests, which also print out the platform info.
-Here's how to run the tests manually on different platforms.
+Here's how to run the tests manually for different platforms.

 ### 64-bit little-endian x86_64